Character Education and Gem Powers

 Are you ready to demonstrate your ‘Learning Powers’ and ‘Sparkle like a Gemstone?’

-At Sugar Hill Primary we have just taken on board the ‘Gem Project’ which was introduced by Dr Tom Robson when he visited our school January 2017.
+At Sugar Hill Primary we use the ‘Gem Project’ which was introduced by Dr Tom Robson when he visited our school January 2017.
 It centres around seven gems, which link with learning powers.
 These powers help children become independent and life-long learners and link closely with ‘Building Learning Power’ and ‘Character Education’.
 Gems are awarded to class treasure pots for children who sparkle.
-When following this project we will be involved in learning all about the different learning powers and earning gems.
-We will also be asking lots of questions around being a ‘good learner’ and sharing our ideas.
+When following this project children are involved in learning all about the different learning powers and earning gems.

 When we demonstrate Emerald Power we are brave and happy to have a go, correcting a mistake without getting upset and showing ‘bouncebackability’ by bouncing back a number of times without getting frustrated.